Frequently asked questions

 - Can I bring my own personal fridge?

-- No. For special medical requirements, pharmacy fridges can be provided on request during the application process.
+No. For special medical requirements, pharmacy fridges can be provided on request during the application process.
+Please state the reason in the specific requirements section of the application form.

 - Can I bring my own personal toaster / kettle etc?

-You are not able to bring your own personal toaster or kettle.
+You are advised NOT to bring your own personal toaster or kettle.
 As the overloading of power circuits may result in a fire risk students are prohibited from using all high powered electrical equipment in study bedrooms e.g. heaters (unless supplied by the residence), kettles, irons, electric blankets, toasters, refrigerators, microwaves, electric rings, and cooking apparatus of any kind.

 There are communal kitchen or pantry areas in all residences where kettles/toasters are available for use.